 Looking up, the Boss locked eyes with her for a moment.
 “Coffee.
 Black.”

-Simply wanting to break eye contact, Allara jotted the order down, despite how easy it was.
+Simply wanting to break eye contact, Allara jotted the order down, despite its ease.
 “Of course.”
 Hastily turning away, she couldn’t walk away fast enough from the oppressive aura he was emitting.

 “Order ticket,” Mr. LaMonica said, holding his hand out.